arpitmisraw/Effervescence18-Website/README.md

 #### This end-point contains get, post and put methods for respectively accessing, creating and updating.

+### Other end-point:

+1. api/events/          for viewing the list of events with details
+2. api/regular_user_payment_amount/     for updating the total subscibed amount of the user(default = 0)

 ### For social authentication, the login access token has to be provided(PUSH) to the following end-point:

 /auth/convert-token/